-For all Minnesotans to live and thrive in safe, stable housing they can afford in a community of their choice, we must focus on the people and places most impacted by housing instability, which includes being cost-burdened or homeless, living in overcrowded or substandard housing, moving frequently or not having access to homeownership.
+For all Minnesotans to prosper and live in safe, stable housing they can afford in a community of their choice, we must focus on the people and places most impacted by housing instability, which includes being cost-burdened or homeless, living in overcrowded or substandard housing, moving frequently, or not having access to homeownership.
 These communities are our priority because they are not being served well by the current housing market.
-Examples include: